nikarav/evil-corp/Requirements/Software_Requirements.md

 ### Digital wallet
 --------
- A registered user can fill his digital wallet with credits only by using a paypal account.
-Transcation with a bank account will not be supported.
+ A registered user can fill his digital wallet with credits only by using a debit/credit account.
+Transcation with a bank account will be supported.
 The correspondence between digital wallet credits and real money is 1 by 1 and no fee is applied during the transaction.

 Digital wallet includes a reward policy for frequent users.
  - For every 10 tickets that a user has purchaced, 10 bonus point will be added to his wallet as a reward for consistently selecting our platform.